If you’re trying to figure out where to get your mortgage, you’re probably wondering: should I go to my bank or use a mortgage broker?

 There’s one exception: if you’ve been with a bank forever, have all your accounts there, and your family banks there too, they might give you an exceptional rate to keep you.
 But this is rare.
 It’s not the normal situation.

 Brokers can shop among dozens of lenders to find you the best rate and help you save $45K on your mortgage.
 They work with banks, credit unions, and monoline lenders (companies that only do mortgages and have lower costs).
-Explore Residential Mortgage Financing to see the full range of what’s available.
+Explore our residential mortgage programs to see the full range of what’s available.

 Options: What If You Don’t Fit the Standard Box?